Aznbai/parse-first-responder-news/README.md

 # parse first responder news
- works by interacting with presseportal web services
+ works by interacting with presseportal web services.
+ FOR EDUCATION PURPOSES ONLY
+ be carefull with the timeouts.